Louisiana Purchase Exposition: Legacy

-Since many people were curious about this up-and-coming city, many reporters and photographers attended the World's Fair to document and understand the city.
-What they found was nothing like anyone else could have imagined.
-The streets were buzzing with activity, with many of its citizens constantly on the "go" and the streets "crowded with activity".
+St. Louis' status as an up-and-coming city garnered interest from many reporters and photographers who attended the World's Fair and found its citizens constantly on the "go" and the streets "crowded with activity".
 One observer remarked that, at this time, St. Louis had more energy in its streets than any other northern city did.

 Buildings

 With more and more people interested in the city, St. Louis government and architects were primarily concerned with their ports and access to the city.
-Though transportation by water had always been important to the city (St. Louis had originated as a trading post), it was becoming even more important that the port be open, but efficient for all visitors.
+The city originating as a trading post, transportation by water was important.
+It was becoming even more important that the port be open, but efficient for all visitors.
 It also needed to show off some of the city's flair and excitement, which is why in many photographs one sees photos of St. Louis' skyscrapers in the background.
 In addition to a functioning port, the Eads Bridge was constructed, which was considered one of St. Louis' "sights".
 At 1,627 ft long, it connected Missouri and Illinois, and was the first large-scale application of steel as a structural material.

 As with the World's Columbian Exposition in Chicago in 1893, all but one of the Louisiana Purchase Exposition's grand, neo-Classical exhibition palaces were temporary structures, designed to last but a year or two.
-They were built with a material called "staff," a mixture of plaster of Paris and hemp fibers, on a wood frame.
+They were built with a material called "staff", a mixture of plaster of Paris and hemp fibers, on a wood frame.
 As at the Chicago World's Fair, buildings and statues deteriorated during the months of the Fair and had to be patched.